 The Constitution, Act 108 of 1996 as amended, Local Government Municipal Systems Act, 2000 and Water Services Act of 1997 require that the Municipality must ensure that the services that it provides must be sustainable.
 Financial sustainability of an enterprise will be achieved when it is financed in a manner that ensures that its financing is sufficient.
 The tariff for a service must therefore be sufficient to cover the cost of the initial capital expenditure required and interest thereon, managing and operating the service and maintaining, repairing and replacing the physical assets used in its provision.
-However, sustainability does not only mean that the charges to be levied must be collected.
+However, sustainability does not only mean that the price of the service must include all the relevant cost elements, it also mean that the charges to be levied must be collected.
 The Council will therefore adopt and apply a Credit Control and Debt Collection Policy to ensure that property rates and service charges are recovered.
 Where a trading and economic service is available to a property, an availability levy will be imposed if the occupier of the property does not use the service concerned or if the property is vacant.
 The availability levy, if possible, will be adequate to cover the pro rata cost of the initial capital expenditure and interest thereon and maintenance of the infrastructure associated with the service delivery.